niplav/site/general.md

 > So the more memory and time you give it, the more closely it could simulate the whole universe.
-But it couldn't ever simulate the whole univ erse or anything near the whole universe because it is hard for it to simulate itself.
+But it couldn't ever simulate the whole universe or anything near the whole universe because it is hard for it to simulate itself.
 Also, the sheer size of the universe is large.

 I've always found those statements a bit strange and confusing, so it